-He has have a passion and commitment to sustainable practices and incorporating them in creating gardens.
+He has a passion and commitment to sustainable practices and incorporating them in creating gardens.
 This includes the use of landscape materials, the choice and placement of plants, and the importance of growing fresh food.
-Minimising the use of water while keeping the garden healthy and attractive is also a a priority.
+Minimising the use of water and resources while keeping the garden healthy and attractive is also a priority.

 Urban gardens, even small courtyards, that provide some haven for wildlife and contribute to protecting some biodiversity, are also a delight to be in.